 Survival Guide to Your First Days Sober

-During the six long years between the day I knew I needed to stop drinking and the day I finally did there was a lot of pain and frustration that might have been avoided if I'd known a few simple things.
+During the six long years between the day I knew I needed to stop drinking, and the day I finally did, there was a lot of pain and frustration that might have been avoided if I'd known a few simple things.
 It is of course obvious that if you're going to stop drinking....you have to stop drinking....but that is often easier said then done.
-If you're stuggling to get a foot hold in sobriety this "survival guide" might make things easier.
+If you're struggling to get a foothold in sobriety this "survival guide" might make things easier.

 There are many recovery groups on the internet and in the "real" world.
-It helps tremendously to have a community of people who understand addiction and recovery from personal experience.
+It helps tremendously to have a community of people who have personal experience with exactly what you're going through.
 Look around until you find a group that fits you.
-The following ideas are from our on-line community.
-You're welcome to sign up and read the posts that are linked below.
+The following ideas are from our online community.
 We are one of many free resources on the internet full of people like you who are helping each other get sober and stay that way.
 Sobriety is a gift to be shared generously.

-Before Day 1: You will most likely have had a BIG drinking session and are now experiencing some anxiety, a lot of self-doubt, and negativity.
-In the run up to this, you might have found that you sweat A LOT, your mood is low, you may experience ‘poor me’ syndrome and are prone to stroppiness.
+Before Day 1: You will most likely be experiencing some anxiety, a lot of self-doubt, and negativity.
+In the run-up to this, you might have found that you sweat A LOT, your mood is low, you may experience ‘poor me’ syndrome and are prone to stroppiness.
 You might’ve noticed you have memory problems that go beyond blackouts.
 You may find exercise has stopped being enjoyable and it is will power that is keeping you at it.
-Bloated, tired and under performing at work, most of us find our self esteem down around our ankles as we begin day 1 .
+Bloated, tired and underperforming at work, most of us find our self-esteem down around our ankles as we begin day 1.

-This article on the stages of alcohol withdrawal https://goo.gl/4CbUKB will help you know what to expect physically and psychologically as you move off Day 1. ( If you experience severe withdrawal symptoms (including tremors, shaking, etc.) see a doctor immediately, but know this is relatively uncommon.)
+This article on the stages of alcohol withdrawal will help you know what to expect physically and psychologically as you move off Day 1. ( If you experience severe withdrawal symptoms (including tremors, shaking, etc.) see a doctor immediately, but know this is relatively uncommon.)

 One of the simplest most important lessons I've learned is that there is a connection between low blood sugar and alcohol cravings in the late afternoon.
-To be safe make sure that you plan to eat before your usual drinking time and we recommend you think about trying L-Glutamine powder as explained in these posts by two of our members https://goo.gl/H6RG2C https://goo.gl/z45Hs6 Our blog is private so you do have to sign up and set up a profile to read our posts but it is free and open to anyone who follows our rules and regs https://goo.gl/sgtgzU
+To be safe make sure that you plan to eat before your usual drinking time and we recommend you think about trying L-Glutamine powder as explained in these posts by two of our members-

-Have good food and alernative beverages handy.
+Have good food and alternative beverages handy.
 The first days and weeks will be easier if you help your body detox so do a bit of study on foods you enjoy that are liver cleansing.
 There are some great books on the subject or you can easily do a quick internet search of top ten liver detox foods.
 Have special treats ready though for those evening hours when your brain craves alcohol.
-Although there are people out there who cut alcohol, carbs, sugar and caffine in one fell swoop I found that I needed "treats" to keep from "treating" myself to alcohol.
+Although there are people out there who cut alcohol, carbs, sugar, and caffeine in one fell swoop I found that I needed "treats" to keep from "treating" myself to alcohol.
 Don't be afraid of ice cream!
-It's scientifically proven to make you happy https://goo.gl/EJrxgR
+It's scientifically proven to make you happy

-Day 1 Unless you are physically addicted and suffer DT's ( if so it would be wise to see a Dr) day one will most likely be the easiest for you to stay alcohol free.
-You'll be focused and be comforted that you have made a decision to put an end to this mess .
+Day 1 Unless you are physically dependent and suffer DT's ( if so it would be wise to see a Dr) day one will most likely be the easiest for you to stay alcohol-free.
+You'll be focused and be comforted that you have made a decision to put an end to this mess.
 You may have trouble sleeping on and off during your first sober week but on day one you're likely to sleep relatively well.
 Try to drink a lot of water.
 Three liters and a bit will help you start to detox and also help keep anxiety down.

 Be prepared for a roller coaster ride, or what I call "riding the yo-yo".
 If you journal - do it.
 If you need to talk, find an ear.
 If being alone is hard on your psyche - don't be alone!.
 Remember what you were doing to your mind and body; they became accustomed to the poisoning and abuse.
 Remember what was happening to your daily life and relationships.
 You can't heal yourself without removing the toxin.
 You can't change those things without changing the behavior.

 One of the things I never understood when trying to stop drinking and smoking is that for a while my brain didn't really know how to function without nicotine and alcohol.
 I didn't have the reflexes to relax without a drink or concentrate without a smoke.
-We often think that smokers and drinkers NEED their drug of choice because untill you have actually gone through withdrawal and rewired your brain to function well without the drug you are running on empty https://goo.gl/Bj4Hc2
+We often think that smokers and drinkers NEED their drug of choice because until you have actually gone through withdrawal and rewired your brain to function well without the drug you are running on empty.

-Day 4 -5 etc You might have a low level headache, the sweats, sleep problems and vivid dreams (maybe about drinking) as the chemicals and toxins start to leave your mind and body.
-This post has some terrific sleep solutions https://goo.gl/89vpqA
+Day 4 -5 etc You might have a low-level headache, the sweats, sleep problems and vivid dreams (maybe about drinking) as the chemicals and toxins start to leave your mind and body.
+This post has some terrific sleep solutions.